kt3k/remarker/README.md

 - `assets` is the list of assets directory.
 These directories are copied/served statically.
 - `title` is the page title of the slides.
 Default is an empty string.
 - `css` is css text you want to add to slides' html page.
+- `remarkConfig` is the config object which is passed to remark.create(options).
+Default is an empty object.
+  - See [the remark source code](https://github.com/gnab/remark/blob/develop/src/remark/models/slideshow.js#L41-L48) for what option is available.

 # Examples